 Deconstructing assumptions in development

 To understand why participatory evaluation is more than just a buzzword, we need to place it in the context of this broader shift within development.
 People across the sector are questioning the very notion of ‘development’.
-It’s important to understand why.
+Certainly, it’s important to understand why.

 ‘Development’ has historically been underpinned by an assumption that the Western/Global North/Developed countries have a responsibility to help the East/Global South/Developing countries ‘develop’.
 While there’s nothing inherently wrong with one country helping a neighbouring country, this model perpetuates power hierarchies.